 Text messaging is the most used data service in the world.
 (Nielsen, Pew Internet Research) Usage is not limited by age, economics or geographic location.

 Because SMS was first used for personal communications it still enjoys the reputation of being personal and trusted.
 Carriers, service providers and regulators are working diligently to maintain this high standard by implementing very strict controls to prevent text spamming.
 Properly implemented, a Business Messaging solution can leverage the personal and trusted status that texting still holds.

 Customers or potential customers who have a positive impression of your company are more likely to buy from you and recommend your company.
 (Customerthink.com)

-If you do not have a strategy in place to include Business Messaging as part of your customer engagement process, you may be missing huge opportunities to improve your business processes and increase your bottom line.
+If you do not have a strategy in place that includes Business Messaging as part of your customer engagement process, you may be missing huge opportunities to improve your business processes and increase your bottom line.

-In the near future, not having the ability to communicate with your customers and prospects via an integrated solution which includes Business Messaging, will be the equivalent of not having telephones and email today.
-Use of Business Messaging will soon surpass phone and email as the primary communications channel between a businesses and its customers.
+Today, not having the ability to communicate with your customers and prospects via Business Messaging, is the equivalent of not having telephones and email in the past.
+Use of Business Messaging is expected to surpass phone and email as the primary communications channel between a business and its customers.

 Already, some businesses have taken the use of Business Messaging to the next level, where a user can text a code to a specific number to start a process, cast a vote or confirm activity or conduct efficient interactive communication.

 Bots, aka Autoresponders can be used to speed communication even more when implemented as part of a Business Messaging Services solution.
 A bot can be programmed to monitor received Business Text messages and respond automatically to keywords in the message.
 This removes even more human latency from the exchange.